smallvictories/developers/README.md

 ----

 ## Using a Custom theme
 Custom themes are themes built by the SV community.
-By following the instructions included in the `README`, you can use the theme in your own SV sites.
+By following the instructions included in the `README`, you can use these themes for your own SV sites.
 You can also add your own further modifications to a Custom theme.

 ```
 .